postcss/autoprefixer/README.md

 });
 ```

-There is also [standalone build] for the browser or as a non-Node.js runtime.
+There is also a [standalone build] for the browser or for a non-Node.js runtime.

 You can use [html-autoprefixer] to process HTML with inlined CSS.